 If I decide to have it removed, will I have a scar?

-You won't have a scar since it's a simple procedure (on many occasions it does not require stitches) and we make the most of the natural fold in the eyelid skin, so that the incisions are not visible.
-In addition, there are cases where it can be approached from inside.
+You won't have a scar since it is a simple procedure (on many occasions it does not require stitches) and we make the most of the natural fold in the eyelid skin, so that the incisions are not visible.
+In addition, there are cases where it can be approached from the inside.

 Is it associated with stress?

 There are numerous cases that recur during periods where the patient is under stress.

 Someone recommended putting a camomile teabag on my eye.
 Does it work for a chalazion?

 There are a number of home remedies, not just camomile, you can also put a recently boiled egg, a ring or a coin on the area.
 The basis for all these remedies is the application of local heat, but their effectiveness has not been proven.
 For this reason, we advise you see an ophthalmologist who will indicate which specialised products to use, and, in addition, will show you the steps for carrying out an optimum eyelid cleanse.